Marillion: Seasons End and Holidays in Eden (1989–1992)

 Hogarth's second album with the band, Holidays in Eden, was the first he wrote in partnership with the band from the beginning, and includes the song "Dry Land", which Hogarth had written and recorded with his earlier duo, How We Live.
 As quoted from Steve Hogarth, "Holidays in Eden was to become Marillion's "pop"est album ever, and was greeted with delight by many, and dismay by some of the hardcore fans".
-EMI also wanted Marillon to deliver three hit singles from the album.
+EMI also wanted Marillion to deliver three hit singles from the album.

-Marillion returned to their pseudonym Low Fat Youghurts in December 1990 to preview their forthcoming album at the Moles club in Bath.
+Marillion returned to their pseudonym Low Fat Yoghurts in December 1990 to preview their forthcoming album at the Moles club in Bath, Somerset.
 Holidays in Eden wouldn't be released until June 1991, and was followed by a headlining appearance at the second and final Cumbria Rock Festival at Derwent Park in Workington 13 July 1991.
 The Cumbria appearance kick-started another lengthy world tour that would see the band course through the UK, before venturing through Europe and returning to the UK for some Christmas shows.
-In the beginning of 1992 the band built their own recording and rehearsal studio, The Racket Club, in Buckinghamshire.
-March and April 1992 saw Marillion back out across Canada and America.
-They returned to UK for an exclusive, intimate show at London's Borderline for members of their The Web fan club to celebrate the band's 10th Anniversary on 9 May 1992.
-This show was the first 'official bootleg' live-CD released in August on their own new started Racket Records label, a limited edition of 2000 copies, before venturing off again through Europe.
-EMI also released the compilation album A Singles Collection - Six of One, Half A Dozen of the Other to celebrate the band's tenth anniversary with the label.
-It also included two new recordings, a cover of Rare Birds Sympathy and I Will Walk on Water.
-Sympathy was also released as a single and it reached No.17 in the UK charts, the first time the band had been inside the top 20 since Incommunicado.
+At the beginning of 1992 the band built their own recording and rehearsal studio, The Racket Club, in Buckinghamshire.
+March and April 1992 saw Marillion back touring Canada and America, before returning to the UK for an exclusive and intimate 10th Anniversary show at London's Borderline for members of their The Web fan club on 9 May 1992, followed by another European tour in August.

-Marillon returned to the UK to headline the Wembley Arena on 5 September 1992, for what would be the final time for the band.
+Marillion returned to the UK to headline Wembley Arena, for what would ultimately be the final time for the band, on 5 September 1992.
 The 1992 tour wound up in Baltimore, USA on 23 October.
-Marillion would only play just one gig in 1993, a fan club gig at Tivoli Theatre in Utrecht on 19 June, as a duo with only Hogarth and Trewavas.
-Marillion were busy readying what might become one of the most important albums of their career.
+1992 also saw the release of a 10th anniversary compilation album, A Singles Collection: Six of One, Half A Dozen of the Other, so-titled as it included six tracks from the Fish era and six from the two albums with Hogarth.
+It also included two new recordings, "I Will Walk on Water" and a cover of Rare Bird's "Sympathy".
+"Sympathy" was also released as a single and it reached No. 17 in the UK charts, the first time the band had been inside the singles Top 20 since "Incommunicado".
+Marillion would play only one live show in 1993, a fan club gig at Tivoli Theatre in Utrecht on 19 June, as a duo with only Hogarth and Trewavas.
+The band spent most of 1993 recording what would become one of the most significant albums of their history.